 Now let the bob free to swing back and forth.
 Therefore, when the bob reaches the vertical or mean position i.e its lowest height, it has the maximum kinetic energy and lowest potential energy.

 WHY?
 Because at this point, on one hand, the bob has the maximum speed (maximum kinetic energy).
 And, on the other hand, it is nearest to the Earth’s gravitational well (zero potential energy).
-See the above diagram for proper understanding.
+See the above diagram for a proper understanding.

 Therefore, by moving back and forth, the mechanical system of the simple pendulum has both kinetic and potential energy which is constantly changing between the two.
 Hence the mechanical energy of the system is conserved i.e constant.